Raphire/Win11Debloat/README.md

 ### Parameters

-The quick and advanced method support parameters to tailor the behaviour of the script to your needs.
-A list of all the supported parameters and what they do can be found below.
+The quick and advanced usage methods support switch parameters.
+A table of all the supported parameters and what they do can be found below.

 | Parameter | Description |
 | :-------: | ----------- |